 Huawei also touts its ”Ultra Wide Angle” lens for its ability to capture images at a wider range as compared to the ones available on the market.
 That is indeed the case when we took photos using the wide-angle feature; with a vast wide range shown.
 The caveat that comes with using the wide-angle feature is that the image quality suffers around the sides of the picture, showing distortion.
 With that said, you’ll only notice it if you go looking for it.

 As referenced before, there’s also a night mode for those wanting to shoot in low light conditions.
 Shooting in night conditions with minimal light from street lamps still produced bright and clear images with almost no image noise; it is as though the image was taken when the sun was still up.
-For those who love taking night time shots, this phone’s camera is a very viable device to use.
+For those who love taking night time shots, the P30 Pro’s camera is a very viable device to use.

 This amazing function does come with its own share of negatives.
-For one, it’s quite difficult to take a photo at 50x zoom as the camera frame keeps moving despite seemingly keeping your hand steady – this is even with Huawei’s built-in AI image stabilization technology.
+For one, it’s quite difficult to take a photo at 50x zoom as the camera frame keeps moving despite seemingly keeping your hand steady – this is even with Huawei P30 Pro’s built-in AI image stabilization technology.

 The Huawei P30 Pro is an exceptional smartphone that improves upon its predecessor in every way.
 The camera and display complement each other so well and users will have no concerns over the battery when using the phone out and about.

-Casual photographers will love the camera without a doubt, while professional photographers will likely see some kinks, but it still doesn’t detract from the fact that it is one of the best smartphone cameras on the market right now.
+Casual photographers will love the camera without a doubt, while professional photographers will likely see some kinks, but it still doesn’t detract from the fact that the P30 Pro is one of the best smartphone cameras on the market right now.